 Whether you are a research institute, a large healthcare system, a community-based agency, or an individual seeking to evaluate and improve your Motivational Interviewing skills, coding is an effective method of providing data.
 At Theory to Action we have our own coding lab with coding specialists dedicated to ensuring valid, reliable data.

 We will work with your organization to determine your needs and develop a process to record and send us your clinical interactions.
-Our data analyst will provide you with the data that is required for your specific needs.

 An additional option is for Theory to Action to support you in the development of your own, internal coding lab.
 Your own coding lab can be a great way to support system wide implementation so that moving forward you can capture and use data at your own discretion.